 After entering your password, the GParted graphical interface opens with full access to all disk operations.

-Launch GParted from Applications Menu
+Launch GParted from the Applications Menu

 - Type “GParted” in the search bar.